|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Schüttelbrot is a specialty bread common to southern Tyrol and made from rye flour, yeast, fennel, caraway and fenugreek, salt, and water.
 It is a flat bread and very crispy, cracker-like.
 It was popular in the Alps where baking was done only a few times a year and the dry bread could be kept for months.
+This bread is traditionally eaten for "Marende" (snack or light meal) or during "Törggelen," a type of wine festival.
 It is a great bread to take hiking and compliments dried ham and cheese.
 It is broken into pieces to eat.

 It is called "Schüttelbrot" (shaken bread) because of its baking properties.
 Rye dough is very sticky and this dough has a high hydration (100%).
 Pieces of dough are placed on a floured, wooden board and shaken into a flat, round loaf or cracker, which look a lot like pizza crusts.